Norman Borlaug: Future of global farming and food supply

 According to Borlaug, "Africa, the former Soviet republics, and the cerrado are the last frontiers.
 After they are in use, the world will have no additional sizable blocks of arable land left to put into production, unless you are willing to level whole forests, which you should not do.
-So, future food-production increases will have to come from higher yields.
+So, future food production increases will have to come from higher yields.
 And though I have no doubt yields will keep going up, whether they can go up enough to feed the population monster is another matter.
 Unless progress with agricultural yields remains very strong, the next century will experience sheer human misery that, on a numerical scale, will exceed the worst of everything that has come before".

-Besides increasing the worldwide food supply, early in his career Borlaug stated that taking steps to decrease the rate of population growth will also be necessary to prevent food shortages.
+Besides increasing the worldwide food supply, early in his career, Borlaug stated that steps to slow the rate of population growth will also be necessary to prevent food shortages.
 In his Nobel Lecture of 1970, Borlaug stated, "Most people still fail to comprehend the magnitude and menace of the 'Population Monster' [...]
 If it continues to increase at the estimated present rate of two percent a year, the world population will reach 6.5 billion by the year 2000.
 Currently, with each second, or tick of the clock, about 2.2 additional people are added to the world population.
 The rhythm of increase will accelerate to 2.7, 3.3, and 4.0 for each tick of the clock by 1980, 1990, and 2000, respectively, unless man becomes more realistic and preoccupied about this impending doom.
 The tick-tock of the clock will continually grow louder and more menacing each decade.
 Where will it all end?"
-However, some observers have suggested that by the 1990s Borlaug had changed his position on population control.
+However, some observers have suggested that by the 1990s, Borlaug had changed his position on population control.
 They point to a quote from the year 2000 in which he stated: "I now say that the world has the technology—either available or well advanced in the research pipeline—to feed on a sustainable basis a population of 10 billion people.
 The more pertinent question today is whether farmers and ranchers will be permitted to use this new technology?
-While the affluent nations can certainly afford to adopt ultra low-risk positions, and pay more for food produced by the so-called 'organic' methods, the one billion chronically undernourished people of the low income, food-deficit nations cannot."
+While the affluent nations can certainly afford to adopt ultra low-risk positions, and pay more for food produced by the so-called 'organic' methods, the one billion chronically undernourished people of the low-income, food-deficit nations cannot."
 However, Borlaug remained on the advisory board of Population Media Center, an organization working to stabilize world population, until his death.